askui/askui/docs/docs/general/02-Getting Started/getting-started.md

 :::danger

-Some users have reported instability running askui on macOS with external displays and/or [virtual desktops (called Spaces)](https://support.apple.com/en-gb/guide/mac-help/mh14112/mac).
-If you experience similar issues, please disconnect external displays and close virtual desktops, or see [documentation on running askui in Docker](../04-Continuous%20Integration/askui-ui-controller-docker-images.md).
+Some users have reported instability running AskUI on macOS with external displays and/or [virtual desktops (called Spaces)](https://support.apple.com/en-gb/guide/mac-help/mh14112/mac).
+If you experience similar issues, please disconnect external displays and close virtual desktops, or see [documentation on running AskUI in Docker](../04-Continuous%20Integration/askui-ui-controller-docker-images.md).

 :::

 ## Installation

-Open a directory where you would like to place the askui setup.
+Open a directory where you would like to place the AskUI setup.
 If you haven’t already, set up an NPM project by running:

 ```shell
 npm init -y